google/WebFundamentals/src/content/en/updates/2017/09/chrome-62-media-updates.md

 disabled for now.
 This is to ensure that users do not inadvertently lose paid licenses when closing incognito tabs.

-## Background video optimizations {: #background-video-optimizations }
+## Background video track optimizations (MSE only) {: #background-video-track-optimizations}

-The chrome team is always trying to find new ways to improve battery life and Chrome 62 is no exception:
+The chrome team is always trying to find new ways to improve battery life and Chrome 62 is no exception.

-1. Chrome now disables video tracks when the video is played in the background if the video uses [Media Source Extensions (MSE)].
-Check out our past [Background video track optimizations (MSE only)] article to learn more.
+Chrome now disables video tracks when the video is played in the background if the video uses [Media Source Extensions (MSE)].
+Check out our [previous article] to learn more.
-2. If the video doesn't use MSE and has no audio tracks, the video will now be automatically paused when played in the background on desktop.
-It has been the case on mobile since Chrome 57 (January 2017).

 ## Customize seekable range on live MSE streams {: #seeakble }